Converters

 Note

-Starting with version v0.5, this converter factory is automatically included if you have marshmallow
+Starting with version v0.5, this converter factory is automatically included if you have marshmallow installed, so you don't need to provide it when constructing your consumer instances.

 Pydantic